abc-datacamp/abc-intro-2-git-in-rstudio/chapter3.md

 --- type:RStudioMultipleChoiceExercise lang:r xp:100 skills:1 key:cdf20e6403
 ## Viewing changes made to a tracked file
-Git allows you to view changes made to a file that was previously committed, and the RStudio IDE supports this function.
+Git allows you to view changes made to a file that was previously committed, and RStudio supports this function.

 Open up the RStudio project again.
 Open the ```myFunctions.R``` script.
 Delete line 3 (the line that appends a percent sign to the output).
 Save the script (*File* -> *Save*).